buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

     Value is a string ``update``.

 ``args``
-    Value is a list of lists.
+    Value is a list of two-element lists.
-    Inner list contains a dictionary and an integer.
+    These two elements in sub-lists represent name-value pairs: first element is the name of update and second is its value.
-    Keys and values of the dictionary are further explained in section :ref:`MsgPack_Keys_And_Values_Message`.
+    The names and values are further explained in section :ref:`MsgPack_Keys_And_Values_Message`.

 ``command_id``
     Value is a string which identifies command the update refers to.